 Miguel Angel Mata was born and raised in Ciudad Juarez, Chihuahua, Mexico.
-He moved to El Paso, Texas, in the summer of 1998 as a 12 year old.
+He moved to El Paso, Texas, at age 12.

 “The first few years were difficult as I left some of my family and all my friends back home, but the rewards were going to be much greater in the long run,” Miguel said.

-Miguel became interested in science while taking basic biology courses at the University of Texas at El Paso (UTEP).
-As a way to pay for college, he applied to a scientific program that was available for minorities which exposed undergraduate students to scientific research, something he had never experienced before.
+Miguel became interested in science while taking basic biology courses at the University of Texas at El Paso.
+To pay for college, he applied to a scientific program for minorities that exposed undergraduate students to scientific research, something he had never experienced before.

 By the time he completed his undergraduate studies, Miguel knew he wanted to pursue a doctoral degree in Genetics and Development.